dcgc/dcgc.io/incident_response.md

 **Example Assessment Questions**

- ·  Is the “event” explainable, plausible, a mistake, a human error, a system error, or some other explainable occurrence?
+- Is the “event” explainable, plausible, a mistake, a human error, a system error, or some other explainable occurrence?

- ·  What is “normal”, and has the situation deviated enough to be abnormal?
+- What is “normal”, and has the situation deviated enough to be abnormal?

- ·  How widely used/deployed is the system, platform, or application that is affected?
+- How widely used/deployed is the system, platform, or application that is affected?
 What is the needed uptime or business impact?

- ·  What is the value of the system/data and the uptime to the organization?

- ·  Is it possible to remotely exploit the vulnerability?

- o  Is the vulnerability from a configuration error?

- o  Or programming type error?

- o  Is there a vulnerability in an underlying library?

- ·  Is there publicly available or reported exploit code or method that can be used against the system?

- ·  Are there compensators currently in place (in fact deployed)?
+- What is the value of the system/data and the uptime to the organization?

+- Is it possible to remotely exploit the vulnerability?

+- Is the vulnerability from a configuration error?

+- Or programming type error?

+- Is there a vulnerability in an underlying library?

+- Is there publicly available or reported exploit code or method that can be used against the system?

+- Are there compensators currently in place (in fact deployed)?

+**Step Three: Containment**

+ <table><tbody><tr><td>

+**Containment Step (Control Pain)**

+</td><td>

+**Key activity: System and environment modification occurs in response**

+</td></tr><tr><td>

+Characterize the incident, which drives follow on activity

+</td><td>

+The type of incident will determine actions taken.
+Some example and possible actions:

+ DoS/DDoS – control WAN/SP

+ Virus Infection – contain LAN/System

+ Remote compromise – firewall, net trace, update ACL

+ Data loss – user activity, data breach

+ System held hostage – recover from backup and harden

+ Website Defacement – repair, harden

+ Internal / employee – monitor, HR

+ Domestic Espionage – evidence, civil tort

+ International Espionage – Government support

+ Other policy violation – evidence support

+</td></tr><tr><td>

+Notification Role

+ Government: Public Affairs Officer

+ Corporate: Media Liaison

+ Academic: University media relations office

+</td><td>

+Various parties may require notification.
+Internal parties include management, HR, Legal, public relations, system, or business owner who is responsible for the affected system(s).
+Use caution, depending on type, because the attacker may be an insider.

+ Always follow “need to know” principle.

+ Log notifications in the IR document.

+ Remain factual and avoid speculation.

+</td></tr><tr><td>

+Immediate action

+</td><td>

+“Stop” the attacker through some form of access control technique.
+For example, disable affected account(s), change account passwords, implement a router ACL, or create a firewall block rule.

+ Avoid changing volatile state data or the system state early on.
+Once volatile information is collected, then system changes can occur based on business priority.

+ Maintain low profile - avoid any tip off.

+</td></tr><tr><td>

+Initial data collection: what to gather early

+</td><td>

+Collect network trace, logs, system volatile info, and memory image.

+ If needed, make a forensic disk copy for later or parallel analysis.
+This process may interrupt the environment based on forensic capabilities.
+Always confirm with the business on down time windows.

+</td></tr><tr><td>

+Immediate isolation

+</td><td>

+System or network segment isolation may be necessary.
+Pulling the plug sacrifices volatile data.
+Be cautious about damage to applications and databases.
+Pulling the plug is not the standard today.
+Rather, memory image and online disk image, then targeted shutdowns to avoid data loss.

+</td></tr><tr><td>

+Longer term actions

+</td><td>

+If the system cannot be taken offline, many actions are possible, but must be fully documented based on a valid business case.
+For example, network monitoring activity can occur in parallel post initial perimeter containment while the IR team continues with the Eradication step and a hardened replacement system is brought up.

+</td></tr><tr><td>

+Key decisions

+</td><td>

+1. Case specific best method to stop intruder (attacker, malware) and control the situation

+ 2. What is the risk to continuing operation?

+ 3. What actions are necessary to mitigate?

+</td></tr><tr><td>

+Containment step exit criteria

+</td><td>

+The attackers’ ability to affect the network is effectively stopped.

+ The affected system(s) are identified.

+ Compromised systems volatile data collected, memory image collected, and disks are imaged for analysis.

+</td></tr></tbody></table>

+Step Four: Eradication

+ <table><tbody><tr><td>

+Eradication Step (Clean Up)

+</td><td>

+Key activity: remove attacker’s presence from the environment

+</td></tr><tr><td>

+Root Cause Identification (RCI)

+</td><td>

+Using identification and containment information, determine root cause, and execution path to remove the attacker.

+</td></tr><tr><td>

+Determine rootkit potential

+</td><td>

+Rootkits modify the system by lying to the user.
+Hence, the system is not trustable.
+If a rootkit is suspected, wipe the disk, reformat, and restore from most recent ‘clean’ backup.
+Then update the system and applications, patch the OS, and otherwise harden necessary services.
+Once these sub steps are completed, return the system to production.

+</td></tr><tr><td>

+Improve defenses

+</td><td>

+Improve perimeter, DMZ, network, OS and application findings - everywhere

+</td></tr><tr><td>

+Perform vulnerability analysis

+</td><td>

+Perform network wide VA scan.
+Search for other potential weaknesses and remediate.
+Follow a high to low priority.

+</td></tr><tr><td>

+Key decisions

+</td><td>

+Has the environment been hardened to reduce a potential recurrence?

+</td></tr><tr><td>

+Eradication step exit criteria

+</td><td>

+The IR team and the business are confident that network and systems are configured to eliminate a repeat occurrence.

+</td></tr></tbody></table>

+Step Five: Recovery

+ <table><tbody><tr><td>

+Recovery Step (Return to Normal)

+</td><td>

+Key activity: return validated system(s) to operation

+</td></tr><tr><td>

+Validation

+</td><td>

+Verify systems, applications, and databases are operating; no signs of compromise

+</td></tr><tr><td>

+Restore operations

+</td><td>

+Coordinate the restore operation time window with the business

+</td></tr><tr><td>

+Implement Monitoring

+</td><td>

+There are many opportunities to “monitor” the system for repeat events.

+ For example, specific Snort IDS rules, OS integrity check tools, increase router logging, configure supplemental system and application logging, or automate a security point system.

+ Also, new alerts within the SIEM system.

+</td></tr><tr><td>

+Key decisions

+</td><td>

+Any sign of repeat events?

+</td></tr><tr><td>

+Recovery step exit criteria

+</td><td>

+No evidence of repeat events or incidents

+</td></tr></tbody></table>

+Step Six: Lessons Learned (or Follow Up)

+ <table><tbody><tr><td>

+Lessons Learned Step (Communicate)

+</td><td>

+Key Activity: document event, actions, and remediation plan (samples later)

+</td></tr><tr><td>

+Write follow up report, conduct

+ Lessons Learned meting

+</td><td>

+IR team works up full report of the event, reviews with the relevant subject matter experts and business, gain signature on follow up recommendations.

+</td></tr><tr><td>

+Key Decisions

+</td><td>

+Is management satisfied the incident is closed?

+</td></tr><tr><td>

+Lessons Learned Exit Criteria

+</td><td>

+Management is satisfied the incident is closed.

+ There is an action plan to respond to operational issues which arose from this incident.
+For example, instrumentation, logging, or helpdesk procedures.

+</td></tr></tbody></table>